d44-scription/scription-web/README.md

 This application uses a simplified version of Git-Flow to prevent environment variables being baked into the production environment.
 All new development should be branched off `develop`, which will automatically deploy to the staging server once merged.
 When changes have been tested, they should be merged into `main` which will deploy to production.

+All tests are run on PR to develop or main branches using GitHub actions.
+Any failures will be flagged & should not be merged.

 ## Running locally

 This app is dockerised, so setup should be standardised.
 Running: